Stable super-resolution limit and smallest singular value of restricted Fourier matrices: MUSIC and its super-resolution limit

 \section{MUSIC and its super-resolution limit}

-Many interests in imaging center on inventing super-resolution algorithms and understanding the resolution limit of these algorithms.
-In signal processing, a class of subspace methods, including MUSIC \cite{schmidt1986multiple}, has been widely used due to their superior numerical performance.
-It was well known that MUSIC has super-resolution phenomenon, i.e. the capability of resolving point sources separated below RL.
+In signal processing, a class of subspace methods, including MUSIC \cite{schmidt1986multiple}, is widely used due to their superior numerical performance.
+It was well known that MUSIC has super-resolution phenomenon \cite{odendaal1994two}.
 The resolution limit of MUSIC was discovered by numerical experiments in \cite{liao2016music}, but has never been rigorously proved.
-By resolution limit we mean the relation between the geometry of the support set $\Omega$ and the noise level for which the recovery of all point sources is possible.
-A main contribution of this paper is to prove the resolution limit of MUSIC.
+A main contribution of this paper is to prove the sensitivity of the noise-space correlation function in MUSIC under the clumps model.